-- All development permit applications for developments located adjacent to a provincial highway shall be referred to Saskatchewan Highways and Infrastructure to determine the appropriate setback from the Highway right of way. - 5.2 No dwelling shall be located within 305 m (1000 ft) of an anhydrous ammonia facility licensed by relevant provincial agency.

-- 5.3 No dwelling shall be located within 457 metres (1500 ft) of land that is used or authorized for use as a landfill for the disposal of garbage or refuse. - 5.4 No dwelling shall be located within 305 m (1000 ft) of land that is used or authorized for use as a sewage treatment plant or sewage lagoon. - 5.5 No dwelling shall be located within 500 m (1640.4 ft) of a landfill site either commissioned or decommissioned unless written approval has been received from Saskatchewan Environment. - 5.6 Development of buildings on sites that abut a road allowance but do not abut a developed road shall observe the minimum setback in 18.1 to allow for future development of the road allowance. - 5.7 For accessory buildings in hamlets, the combined floor area of the all accessory buildings shall not exceed a combined total of 140 sq. m (1507 sq. ft). - 5.8 For accessory buildings in hamlets, the height of any accessory buildings shall not exceed 10 m (32.8 ft).
+- B) All development permit applications for developments located adjacent to a provincial highway shall be referred to Saskatchewan Highways and Infrastructure to determine the appropriate setback from the Highway right of way. - C) No dwelling shall be located within 305 m (1000 ft) of an anhydrous ammonia facility licensed by relevant provincial agency. - D) No dwelling shall be located within 457 metres (1500 ft) of land that is used or authorized for use as a landfill for the disposal of garbage or refuse. - E) No dwelling shall be located within 305 m (1000 ft) of land that is used or authorized for use as a sewage treatment plant or sewage lagoon. - F) No dwelling shall be located within 500 m (1640.4 ft) of a landfill site either commissioned or decommissioned unless written approval has been received from Saskatchewan Environment. - G) All development permit applications for developments located adjacent to a provincial highway shall be referred to Saskatchewan Highways and Infrastructure to determine the appropriate setback from the Highway right of way. - H) For accessory buildings in hamlets, the combined floor area of all accessory buildings shall not exceed a combined total of 140 sq. m (1507 sq. ft). - I) The height of any accessory building in Hamlets shall not exceed 10 m (32.8 ft).

-Part 9 Commercial and Industrial District - CI
+Part 8 Commercial and Industrial District - CI